ahampriyanshu/ahampriyanshu.github.io/_posts/finance/2022-04-19-intro-to-stock-market.md

 author: ahampriyanshu
 excerpt: common myths, dividend vs interests, types of orders, ipo, fso, bottom up/down, lower/upper circuit, promoter, sebi, nifty, sensex
 categories:
-  - 'stock market'
+  - "stock market"
 tags:
-  - 'stock market'
+  - "stock market"
 ---

 ## Myths about stock markets

-* Investing is just like gambling.
+- Investing is just like gambling.
-* Eventually, one day the market will crash and you will lose all your gains as well as the principal amount.
+- Eventually, one day the market will crash and you will lose all your gains as well as the principal amount.

 ![loading](/images/stocks/1-7.png)
 _Source: Google Finance_

 ![loading](/images/stocks/1-8.png)
 _Source: Google Finance_